For Developers

 When creating your project, if you have the error message:

-The subscription <referral code> does not appear to be valid for Odoo.sh
+The provided subscription code does not appear to be valid for Odoo.sh

 It means your subscription is either not a partnership subscription, either this is an enterprise subscription which does not include Odoo.sh.